Smartling/SmartlingHelp/_sections/gdn/gdn-integration.md

   - title: JavaScript in the GDN
   - title: JSON in the GDN
   - title: Creating Localized Content
+  - title: Search Integration
+  - title: Third-Party Form and Button Integration
+  - title: How to Specify a Language-Specific CSS
+  - title: Handle Plurals in a GDN Project
+  - title: Translate Text in Buttons, Tabs, and, Navigation
+  - title: GDN - Create Pattern Match Rules
+  - title: Specifying Professional and Community Translation Content in the GDN
 wistia:
   video: false
   id: